The Sovereign Protocol | Field Deployment in Bafut, Cameroon

 The Alignment

 Princess Abumbi Prudence and I met during an interview that was supposed to be a conversation.
-Within minutes, it became something far deeper — an alignment of two missions that had been converging for years without either of us knowing it.
+Within minutes, it became something deeper — an alignment of missions.

-I did not come to Cameroon to lead.
-I came to serve.
-I brought my life's work — the Media Company in a Box framework — to help bring her vision to life.
-The Princess is the architect.
+I did not come to Cameroon to replace local leadership.
+I came to serve it.
+The Princess is the local architect.
 I am the bridge builder.

 Princess Abumbi Prudence with team members from Youths and the Future

-COTECC — Community Technical and Commercial College, Bafut — was established in 1983 and once enrolled over 700 students from across Cameroon and neighboring countries.
-It was a source of regional pride: producing skilled electricians, engineers, mechanics, fashion designers, and technicians who helped build the Anglophone Northwest.
+COTECC — Community Technical and Commercial College, Bafut — was established in 1983 and once enrolled hundreds of students from across Cameroon and neighboring countries.
+It helped produce electricians, engineers, mechanics, fashion designers, and technicians.

 Joshua T. Berglan with students from COTECC in Bafut, Cameroon